NON-PROFIT ORGANIZATION FOR EDUCATION, TRAINING, POLICY INITIATIVES, ADVOCACY AND PROGRAMS TO SUPPORT STAKEHOLDERS IN AGRIBUSINESS

 At FESF Foundation, our focus is on promoting food sustainability and security for communities through our agribusiness activities.
 Our mission is to provide farmers with the necessary resources, expertise, and support to ensure they have access to the latest technologies and best practices in agriculture.
 We believe that by empowering farmers, we can help to strengthen the global food system and contribute to the overall well-being of communities worldwide.

-As a global agribusiness organization, we are committed to building a network of businesses, organizations, and individuals who share our vision for a sustainable and secure food system.
+As a global agribusiness organisation, we are committed to building a network of businesses, organisations, and individuals who share our vision for a sustainable and secure food system.
 Through collaboration and partnerships, we aim to create a more resilient and sustainable agricultural sector that benefits farmers, consumers, and the environment.

 School of Engineering Sciences University of Ghana Legon